jtward/Savannah/readme.md

 ArrayList<Plugin> plugins = new ArrayList<Plugin>(1);
 plugins.add(new MyPlugin());

-// create a WebViewManager and pass in the webview, plugins and the url to load into the webview new WebViewManager("main", webView, plugins, "file:///android_asset/www/index.html");
+// create a WebViewManager and pass in a name, the webview, plugins and the url to load into the webview new WebViewManager("main", webView, plugins, "file:///android_asset/www/index.html");

 ```